-Where ${\bf G}, \boldsymbol{\omega}$ and ${\bf k}$ denote the covraiance matrix, displacement vector and symmetric matrix in the circuit \eqref{eq:unitarysympl} and the explicit indices have been suppressed to shorten the notation.
-The control functions $Y^I$ in equation \eqref{eq:expansion_Ham} can be read as follows
+Here ${\bf G}, \boldsymbol{\omega}$ and ${\bf k}$ denote the covariance matrix, displacement vector and symmetric matrix in the circuit \eqref{eq:unitarysympl} and explicit indices have been suppressed to shorten the notation.
+The control functions $Y^I$ in equation \eqref{eq:expansion_Ham} can be read off as follows

-with $K_I$ is an orthonormal basis for the symplectic group.
-This then serves as the input for the complexity calculation with the cost assigned according to equation \eqref{eq:cost_function_Finsler}.
+where $K_I$ is an orthonormal basis for the symplectic group.
+This setup is the input for the complexity calculation with the cost assigned according to equation \eqref{eq:cost_function_Finsler}.

-When evaluating complexity in QFTs, there are several key choices to be made.
-The initial studies \cite{Jefferson:2017sdb, Chapman:2017rqy} focused on the simplest possible choices.
-The cost functions were selected according to equation \eqref{eq:cost_function_Finsler}, with $q_I = 1$ and $p = 1,2$.
-Only squeezing operations were considered in these early works.
+When evaluating complexity in QFTs, there are several choices to be made.
+Initial studies \cite{Jefferson:2017sdb, Chapman:2017rqy} selected cost functions according to equation \eqref{eq:cost_function_Finsler}, with $q_I = 1$ and $p = 1,2$, and only squeezing operations were considered.
 The target state was taken to be the regularized ground state of the bosonic field theory \eqref{eq:freebosonH}.
-Regularization was implemented via either a lattice discretization or a sharp momentum cutoff.
+Regularization was implemented either via a lattice discretization or a sharp momentum cutoff.
 The reference state was chosen as the ground state of the Hamiltonian

 where $\mu$ is a characteristic energy scale.
 This Hamiltonian describes a set of independent, or unentangled, oscillators with a characteristic frequency $\mu$.
-When constructing correlations at all scales, it is natural to begin with a state whose frequency is on the order of the inverse lattice spacing, so we define $\tilde{\mu} \coloneqq \mu \delta$, where $\delta$ is the lattice spacing.
+When constructing correlations at all scales, it is natural to begin with a state whose frequency is of the order of the inverse lattice spacing, so we define $\tilde{\mu} \coloneqq \mu \delta$, where $\delta$ is the lattice spacing.

 The original papers \cite{Jefferson:2017sdb, Chapman:2017rqy} focused primarily on the structure of divergences and found some degree of agreement with holographic results.
 In particular, they calculated the complexity of the vacuum state of a free bosonic theory, which reads: